anverbogatov/java-algorithms/src/main/java/com/anverbogatov/algorithms/tasks/README.md

 Implement algorithm that shows if all characters in a given string are unique.

 **Bonus**: What if you are not allowed to use other data structures?

+## 📗 Task #3

+In the given array of numbers find max amount of consecutive elements.

+For example, given [10, 15, 2, 2, 2, 3, 7] max amount of consecutive elements will be equal to 3.